BrightspaceUI/intl/README.md

 ## Date/Time Formatting

-Dates and times can be formatted in the user's locale using `formatDate`, `formatTime` and `formatDateTime`.
+Dates and times can be formatted in the user's locale using `formatDate`, `formatTime`, `formatDateTime`, and `formatRelativeDateTime`.

 Timestamps (milliseconds since the epoch) can be formatted in the user's locale and timezone using `formatDateTimeFromTimestamp`.